opspawn/agentkit/README.md

 python -m agentkit.cli.main send <TARGET_AGENT_ID> \
     --sender "cli_sender_01" \
     --type "intent_query" \
-    '{"query": "What is the current status?"}'
+    '{"query": "What is the current status?"}' # This will be dispatched if target agent has contactEndpoint

 # Example: Invoking the mock tool
 python -m agentkit.cli.main send <TARGET_AGENT_ID> \
     --sender "cli_tool_user_02" \
     --type "tool_invocation" \
     '{"tool_name": "mock_tool", "arguments": {"query": "Test query from CLI"}}'
+# (Note: Other tools like GenericLLMTool can also be invoked,
+# but may require API keys configured via .env.
+See docs/configuration.md)
 ```

 *(Run `python -m agentkit.cli.main --help` for more details)*